Lachlan Valley Railway: History

-In June 1999, Lachlan Valley Rail Freight, a subsidiary company, commenced operating trip working services between Port Botany and the Cooks River container terminal in Sydney using 47 class locomotives and former Australian National wagons.
+In June 1999, Lachlan Valley Rail Freight commenced operating trip working services between Port Botany and the Cooks River container terminal in Sydney using 47 class locomotives and former Australian National wagons.
 In July 1999 Lachlan Valley Rail Freight commenced operating a service between Cooks River and Carrington with 44 and 47 class locomotives for R&H Transport Services.
 Congestion in Carrington saw the service diverted to the Toll Holdings siding at Sandgate.
 In January 2000 Lachlan Valley Rail Freight started hiring locomotives from Chicago Freight Car Leasing Australia and Freight Australia, and in September 2000 from Great Northern Rail Services.
 In October 2006, the company was sold to Stephen Heraghty of Bowport Allroads Transport and rebranded as Independent Railways of Australia.

 A government decision in 1999 to reopen the Cowra–Blayney section to other users caused LVR to lose its rights to exclusive use of the Demondrille to Cowra line, although its trains were still able to operate on the line.
 In 2009 RailCorp closed the line, first to Blayney and then Harden.
 In August 2009 the society hurriedly moved its serviceable rolling stock to Cootamundra and Junee.
 Since then it has operated steam and diesel trains in other parts of the state; however, those still in Cowra have remained "landlocked" and have had to be moved when needed by road transport.
 It is planned to reopen a short section of the Blayney line for heritage train operations.
+The station is used by the society.

 The society's present complex houses more than 55 carriages and locomotives under cover, and is open to visits daily.